 Submitting for Stage 1 is optional.
 If it is skipped, these items will be required at Stage 2.

-□ A site and/or vicinity map demonstrating that there are no wetlands, water bodies, or land within 100 feet of these areas.
+□ A site plan and/or map demonstrating that there are no wetlands, riparian areas, water bodies, or land within 100 feet of these areas.